Nikhilkohli1/Heart-Disease-Diagnosis-Assistant/README.md

 ## Problem Definition

 ***Given clinical parameters about a person, can we predict whether or not they have heart disease?***

+### Dataset -
+UCI Heart Disease dataset from Kaggle is being used for this project.

 ### Features -